conect2ai/conect2freematics/README.md

 # Conect2AI Freematics One+ Implementation

 The objective of this repository is to host the Conect2AI adaptation of the Freematics One+ platform.
-Relative to the [original implementation](https://github.com/stanleyhuangyc/Freematics/blob/master/firmware_v5/telelogger/telelogger.ino), notable enhancements include the incorporation of an email transmission feature within the server routing mechanism, as well as the integration of clock synchronization functionality utilizing an [NTP (Network Time Protocol) server](https://github.com/arduino-libraries/NTPClient).
+Relative to the [original implementation](https://github.com/stanleyhuangyc/Freematics/blob/master/firmware_v5/telelogger/telelogger.ino), the improvements made include the transmission of email on the server route, as well as the integration of clock synchronization functionality utilizing an [NTP (Network Time Protocol) server](https://github.com/arduino-libraries/NTPClient).

 ## :rocket: How to Execute